Published in Human Resources Terms by MBA Skool Team

-Job analysis is having a thorough understanding about a particular job and understanding the key skill requirements, roles, responsibilities, workplace processes, organizational hierarchy etc after conducting a research.
+Job analysis is the process of thoroughly understanding a particular job role requirement along with the key skills, roles, responsibilities, workplace processes, organizational hierarchy etc. after conducting a research to produce a relevant job description.
 Job analysis involves collecting job related information and highlighting the basic requirements needed by an employee to successfully fulfill the role & profile in order to achieve the goals & objectives set by the company.
 The analysis also gives an overview on the physical, emotional & related human qualities required to execute the job successfully.

 HR managers use job analysis to do complete research on the job requirements, work activities, performance standards, evaluation methods etc and give information to employees and prospective candidates so that they have a better understanding on what is required from them.
 Job analysis is broadly bifurcated into two components i.e. job description and job specification.
 Both these together give a complete understanding about job title, position, location, qualification, skills, duties, responsibilities, skills etc.

 Job analysis is a critical part of recruiting a person for a particular role.
 Since it covers all the aspects which would be required to complete a particular role, it is an important way to ensure that the right candidate is selected to deliver the right output.
 Job analysis can be beneficial for both the HR managers (organization) and employees / candidates.
 Job analysis aids the organization in recruitment and selection, performance management, training needs identification, deciding compensation and benefits, etc.

 A good job analysis helps in understanding the following:

 1. Who can perform the job?

 2. When and where the job has to be done?